lej333/LinkLy/README.md

 # LinkLy
 LinkLy is built to give you a possibility to self-host a link shortner application.
 You can create multiple user accounts for your own customers.
-Because this application is built with ASP.NET Core, you can run this application on multiple platforms ie Linux and Windows.
+This application is built with ASP.NET Core, so you can run this application on multiple platforms ie Linux and Windows.

 ### Techniques
 LinkLy is built with the following techniques.